A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Theory

 \subsection{Natural Auxiliary Functions (NAF)}

-Analogous to the reduction of the orbital basis set using Frozen Natural Orbitals (FNO), the dimensionality of the auxiliary basis can be effectively reduced through the use of Natural Auxiliary Functions (NAFs).~\cite{kallaySystematicWayCost2014} The NAFs are generated using a singular value decomposition of the three-centered two-electron matrix $\mathbf{J}$ in the molecular orbital basis.
+Analogous to the reduction of the orbital basis using frozen natural orbitals (FNOs), the dimensionality of the auxiliary basis can be reduced using natural auxiliary functions (NAFs).~\cite{kallaySystematicWayCost2014} NAFs are generated using a singular value decomposition of the three-center two-electron matrix $\mathbf{J}$ in the molecular orbital basis.

-Where $\bm\Sigma $ denotes the diagonal matrix containing singular values and $\mathbf{A}$ and $\mathbf{B}$ denote the left and right singular vectors, respectively.
-Alternatively, one can obtain them by diagonalizing the matrix
+Here $\bm\Sigma $ denotes the diagonal matrix containing singular values and $\mathbf{A}$ and $\mathbf{B}$ denote the left and right singular vectors, respectively.
+Alternatively, the NAFs can be obtained by diagonalizing the matrix

-Following the recommendation of Kallay and co-workers~\cite{mesterReducedcostLinearresponseCC22017}, the three-center two-electron integral of virtual virtual type ($\mathbf{J}_{ab}$) has been used to construct $\mathbf{W}$.
-One can discard NAFs corresponding to the eigenvalues lower than a particular threshold.
-The rest of the eigenvectors are collected in the matrix $\tilde{\mathbf{N}}$.
-The matrix $\mathbf{J}$ can be truncated by transforming the auxiliary function index of the matrix $\mathbf{J}$ as
+Following the recommendation of K\'allay and co-workers~\cite{mesterReducedcostLinearresponseCC22017}, the virtual–virtual block of the three-centered integral matrix $\mathbf{J}_{ab}$ is used to construct $\mathbf{W}$.
+NAFs corresponding to eigenvalues smaller than a chosen threshold are discarded.
+The remaining eigenvectors are collected in the matrix $\tilde{\mathbf{N}}$.
+The matrix $\mathbf{J}$ is truncated by transforming its auxiliary index as